nTIDE August 2022 Jobs Report: Employment indicators virtually unchanged for people with disabilities despite concerns about recession

 graph bar of ntide report july - august 2022

-This graphic compares the labor market indicators for July 2022 and August 2022, showing slight increases in
+This graphic compares the labor market indicators for July 2022 and August 2022, showing slight increases in the employment-to-population ratio and labor force participation rate for people with disabilities, while these indicators declined slightly for people without disabilities.

 “The lack of movement in these labor market indicators may be an early sign of the impact of anti-inflationary measures taken by the U.S. Federal Reserve to slow the economy,” remarked Andrew Houtenville, PhD, professor of economics and the research director of the UNH-IOD.
 “Historically, impacts on the labor market lag behind movements in economic growth such as movement in gross domestic product (GDP).
 We would not expect to see large changes in employment and labor force participation until after we see declines in economic growth,” explained Dr. Houtenville.